adjnor/BlockHacks/README.md

 ## BlockHacks - EtherMed

-EtherMed is a decentralized using the Ethereum blockchain to pay for health services and track health records and prescriptions
+EtherMed is a decentralized app using the Ethereum blockchain to pay for health services and track health records and prescriptions

 ## How to run